matsu911/buddypress-like/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.1.6 =
+* Fixed bug when displaying number of people who liked.
+* Fixed bug with jQuery not working after loading more statuses.

 = 0.1.5 =
 * Removed favorite/unfavorite button on activity items using jQuery.